-Named after the “superior” quality of coal present in the area, the town has seen quite a transformation from a coal mining town of the 1800s to a commercial and residential city of the 21st century.
+Located in Boulder County, Superior is a Statutory Town covering a total area of 4.01 square miles.
+Named after the “superior” quality of coal present in the area, it has seen quite a transformation from a mining town of the 1800s to a commercial and residential city of the 21st century.

 This lead to a great number of people moving out of the city, reducing the population to around 250.
 Superior transformed into a farming and ranching community thereafter.

 In recent years, the town shifted its focus to housing projects.
 Residential and commercial developments in the area have swelled in number, growing the population to over 12,000.

 Purple Park – This park has a wide stretch of natural beauty featuring two ponds, creeks, greeneries, playground and shelter.
 Whether you want to enjoy the breathtaking view of the lake, have a picnic, hike, or play with your furry friends, Purple Park will not disappoint.

 Community Park – Community Park has two lighted softball fields, a large multi-use field, an open field used for soccer games and a spacious playground.
 This park also offers a lot of shaded areas.